 Summer Internships in Plant Health at Kansas State University, Manhattan, KS

 The Department of Plant Pathology at Kansas State University (K-State) will be offering summer internships in plant pathology and related subjects (e.g. crop genetics, horticulture, entomology, and agronomy).
-Our Research and Extension Experiences for Undergraduates (REEU) program is funded by USDA National Institute of Food and Agriculture.
 The student interns will work with faculty, postdoctoral scholars, or graduate students at K-State on research projects that will be either lab-, greenhouse-, field-based, or a combination of above components.

 The program will run from 28th May to 26th July 2019, and interns will receive